Bright Health Precinct | Alpine Health

 • Adding treatment rooms to the hospital means we can expand the delivery of specialist medical and allied health services for inpatients, outpatients and residents of our new aged care facility.

-Once the new aged care facility is complete, Alpine Health will spend $2 million to repurpose Hawthorn Village into temporary housing for both students on placement and for health and medical workers relocating to live and work in Bright.
-It will also become the new home for the Alpine Institute, which runs education and training programs in health care, including nursing, providing a pathway for employment in, and skills for the sector.
-The training program will deliver much needed additional workforce for our needs in Bright.
+Once the new aged care facility is complete, Alpine Health will consult with the community about how to repurpose Hawthorn Village.
+Possible functions include temporary housing for both students on placement and for health and medical workers relocating to live and work in Bright.
+It could become the new home for the Alpine Institute, which runs education and training programs in health care, including nursing, providing a pathway for employment in, and skills for the sector.

 Facilitation of complementary privately funded and operated facilities